Arsenal scores two late goals to beat Newcastle and close in on Premier League leader Liverpool

 Earlier, Aston Villa won for the first time in the league this season with a 3-1 victory against Fulham.

+Leandro Trossard hit the post soon after, while Pope also blocked two goalbound efforts from Eberechi Eze and another from Jurrien Timber.

+“We fully deserved the win, the way we played, the way we performed, the way we competed, the chances we generated.
+We did it in a dramatic manner at the end, but I’m so happy and so proud of the team,” Arteta said.

-Two goals in as many minutes in the second half at Villa Park sealed the comeback win after Fulham had taken an early lead through Raul Jimenez.
+Two goals in as many minutes in the second half sealed a comeback win for Villa after Fulham had taken an early lead through Raul Jimenez.

 Ollie Watkins leveled the game before halftime and John McGinn and Emiliano Buendia struck shortly after the break to help Villa to a league win at the sixth time of asking at the start of the season.